Victorian Railways bogie guard's vans: S type carriage

 From the late 1920s onwards passenger trains ran faster, and less running time meant that on-board sorting of mail was no longer practical.
 As a result, the onboard mail sorting carriages were removed and converted to other uses, with mail instead being carried in standard bogie boxvans or louvre vans.

 Demise

 The 1980s saw a corporatisation and modernisation of the Victorian Railways, which was rebranded as VicRail, and then as V/Line.
 Working practices were altered, with freight trains having their guard's vans and guards abolished from 1985.

+As the vans were withdrawn they were assembled into long collections in spare sidings around the state.
+An example given in June 1987 was a set of 32 vans stored at South Dynon's Canal Sidings, in two rakes.
+From the east end, the consists were: